linxuanm/language-and-compiler-course/README.md

-# Programming Language and Compiler
+# Programming Languages and Compilers

 This course provides an introductory insight into how programming languages and compilers work.
 Throughout the homework in this course, you will create a simple, dynamic language with a virtual machine runtime.